MathiasLengler/sqlite-raft/README.md

 # sqlite-requests

 Represent SQLite queries and executes as request objects.
-Allows serialization of the request objects with serde or protobuf.
+Allows serialization of the request objects and their results with serde and protobuf.

 Built on top of [Rusqlite](https://github.com/jgallagher/rusqlite).